Reds vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Reds have posted a mark of 3-3.
+- In seven games as the underdog over the last 10 matchups, the Reds have posted a mark of 4-3.

-- When it comes to the total, the Reds and their opponents are 2-8-0 in their previous 10 games.
+- When it comes to the total, the Reds and their opponents are 3-7-0 in their last 10 games.

-- Oddsmakers have yet to post a spread in any of the Reds' past 10 games.
-Cincinnati and its opponent have finished below the over/under for five straight games, with the average total established by bookmakers during that span being 9.6.
+- The Reds' previous 10 games have not had a runline set by sportsbooks.

 Reds Betting Records & Stats

-- The Reds have come away with 35 wins in the 73 contests they have been listed as the underdogs in this season.
+- The Reds have been chosen as underdogs in 74 games this year and have walked away with the win 36 times (48.6%) in those games.

-- Cincinnati has been at least a +185 moneyline underdog five times this season, but was upset in all of those games.
+- Cincinnati has entered 10 games this season as the underdog by +165 or more and is 3-7 in those contests.

-- The moneyline set for this matchup implies the Reds have a 35.1% chance of coming away with a victory in the contest.
+- The moneyline set for this matchup implies the Reds have a 37.7% chance of walking away with the win.

-- So far this season, Cincinnati and its opponents have hit the over in 55 of its 103 games with a total.
+- Cincinnati's games have gone over the total in 56 of its 104 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!